About Wilderness Rescue

-Search & Rescue – we all have the image of a helicopter buzzing around with a hero sliding down a rope to rescue an injured climber stuck on a steep mountain side.
+Wilderness Rescue – we all have the image of a helicopter buzzing around with a hero sliding down a rope to rescue an injured climber stuck on a steep mountain side.
 Sure – missions like this happen.
-But the truth is much simpler: Search & Rescue is an all volunteer environment.
+But the truth is much simpler: We are an all volunteer environment.
 We don’t get a lot of attention, there is not much reporting in the news and we don’t get any funding from governmental sources.

 We are trained to work in small teams, to be on our own, to be able to handle whatever we encounter – difficult terrain, animals, inclement weather. medical problems – sometimes many miles from civilization.